Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Definition of Depth and Related Results

 \section{Definition of Depth and Related Results}

-\paragraph{Introduction:} In this section we formalize the definition of depth as the minimal index of non-vanishing $\Ext$.
-Before doing so, and to relate depth to the maximal length of a regular sequence contained in a given ideal, we formalized Rees theorem (see Theorem ~\ref{thm:Rees}).
-We then establish basic properties of depth, such as the inequalities associated to a short exact sequence and the fact that quotienting by a regular element decreases depth by exactly one.
-Finally, we present our formalizations of two classical results about depth: the Auslander–Buchsbaum theorem (see~\ref{subsec:ABthm}) and Ischebeck's theorem (see~\ref{subsec:Ischebeck}).
+In this section, we formalize the definition of depth as the minimal index of non-vanishing $\Ext$.
+First, to relate depth to the maximal length of regular sequences contained in a given ideal, we formalize Rees' theorem (Theorem~\ref{thm:Rees}).
+We then establish basic properties of depth, such as the inequalities associated with short exact sequences and the fact that quotienting by a regular element decreases depth by exactly one.
+Finally, we present our formalizations of two classical results about depth: the Auslander--Buchsbaum theorem in Subsection ~\ref{subsec:ABthm} and Ischebeck's theorem in Subsection ~\ref{subsec:Ischebeck}.

-Throughout this section we let $R$ be a Noetherian ring and $M$, $N$ be $R$-modules.
+Throughout this section, we let $R$ be a Noetherian ring and $M$, $N$ be $R$-modules.